Myc123abc/arch/README.md

 * feh, for background
 * picom, for background
 * adobe-source-code-pro-fonts, for font
-* adobe-source-han-sans-cn-fonts, for Chinese, or other fonts from archlinux.org

 `sudo make clean install` for every suckless directory, then use startx to run dwm